-Dance & Fashion will open with a superb display of ballet costumes and related fashions from the 1830s and 1840s, the era of the Romantic ballet.
-A rare Spanish-style costume worn by the great ballerina, Fanny Elssler, will be accompanied by fashions of the period.
-A costume by Christian Bérard for Symphonie Fantastique, along with a costume by Mme Karinska for Ballet Imperial, will demonstrate the evolution of classic ballet costume, while a costume from Creole Giselle for the Dance Theatre of Harlem will evoke the continuing appeal of the Romantic ballet.
+Dance & Fashion opens with a superb display of ballet costumes and related fashions from the 1830s and 1840s, the era of the Romantic ballet.
+A rare Spanish-style costume worn by the great ballerina, Fanny Elssler, is accompanied by fashions of the period.
+A costume by Christian Bérard for Symphonie Fantastique, along with a costume by Mme.
+Karinska for Ballet Imperial, demonstrates the evolution of classic ballet costume, while a costume from Creole Giselle for the Dance Theatre of Harlem evokes the continuing appeal of the Romantic ballet.

-Christian Dior’s Black Swan ball gown will epitomize ballet’s influence on fashion design.
+Christian Dior’s Black Swan ball gown epitomizes ballet’s influence on fashion design.
 Conversely, Marc Happel, costume director of New York City Ballet, has said that his costumes for Symphony in C were inspired by fashions designed by Dior and Balenciaga.
-The pointe shoes of famous dancers such as Anna Pavlova and Margot Fonteyn will be juxtaposed with high-fashion styles by Christian Louboutin and Noritaka Tatehana that were inspired by ballet shoes.
+The pointe shoes of famous dancers such as Anna Pavlova and Margot Fonteyn are juxtaposed with high-fashion styles by Christian Louboutin and Noritaka Tatehana that were inspired by ballet shoes.

 The Orientalism of the Ballets Russes (1909-29) has also influenced generations of fashion designers, from Paul Poiret to Yves Saint Laurent.
-A costume from Schéhérazade, 1910, designed by the artist Léon Bakst and recently acquired by The Museum at FIT, will be the centerpiece in a display of extraordinary fashions and costumes, including a couture ensemble from Yves Saint Laurent’s 1976 Ballets Russes collection and an ensemble by Emanuel Ungaro worn by Princess Caroline of Monaco.
-There will also be costumes worn by dancers such as Rudolf Nureyev and Mikhail Baryshnikov.
+A costume from Schéhérazade, 1910, designed by the artist Léon Bakst and recently acquired by The Museum at FIT, is the centerpiece in a display of extraordinary fashions and costumes, including a couture ensemble from Yves Saint Laurent’s 1976 Ballets Russes collection and an ensemble by Emanuel Ungaro worn by Princess Caroline of Monaco.
+There are also costumes worn by dancers such as Rudolf Nureyev and Mikhail Baryshnikov.

-Among the fashion designers who have created costumes for the ballet will be Yves Saint Laurent and Riccardo Tisci of Givenchy (for the Paris Opera Ballet), Christian Lacroix, and Jean Paul Gaultier, plus Valantino Valentino Garavani, Prabal Gurung, Gilles Mendel, Olivier Theyskens, Rodarte, and Iris van Herpen, all of whom have created costumes for New York City Ballet.
+Among the fashion designers who have created costumes for the ballet are Yves Saint Laurent and Riccardo Tisci of Givenchy (for the Paris Opera Ballet), Christian Lacroix, and Jean Paul Gaultier, plus Valentino Garavani, Prabal Gurung, Gilles Mendel, Olivier Theyskens, Rodarte, and Iris van Herpen, all of whom have created costumes for New York City Ballet.

-In addition to ballet and modern dance, there will be a flamenco dress and a selection of flamenco-inspired dresses by designers such as Cristóbal Balenciaga, Elsa Schiaparelli, Jeanne Paquin, Oscar de la Renta, and Ralph Lauren.
+In addition to ballet and modern dance, there is a flamenco dress and a selection of flamenco-inspired dresses by designers such as Cristóbal Balenciaga, Elsa Schiaparelli, Jeanne Paquin, Oscar de la Renta, and Ralph Lauren.
 Recently, Rick Owens was so inspired by African-American step dancers that they performed at his runway show in Paris.
-Examples of his designs will also be included, and there will be a step performance by Team Vicious at both the press preview and the reception on opening night.
+Examples of his designs are also included.

-The exhibition will also include art work by David Michelek featuring ballerina Wendy Whelan, and a series of 13 photographs and a videotape by acclaimed dance and fashion photographer Anne Deniau, also known as Ann Ray, in collaboration with performers from the Paris Opera Ballet.
-In addition, there will be selected dance videotapes, as well as videotaped interviews with Marc Happel, costume director of the New York City Ballet, and others.
+The exhibition also includes art work by David Michelek featuring ballerina Wendy Whelan, and a series of 13 photographs and a videotape by acclaimed dance and fashion photographer Anne Deniau, also known as Ann Ray, in collaboration with performers from the Paris Opera Ballet.
+In addition, there are selected dance videotapes, as well as videotaped interviews with Marc Happel, costume director of the New York City Ballet, and others.

 The Museum at FIT